peacey/split-vpn/README.md

     curl -LSsf https://raw.githubusercontent.com/peacey/split-vpn/main/vpn/install-split-vpn.sh | sh
     ```

-	* For the UDM, UDM Pro, UDM-SE, and UXG Pro, the script will be installed to `/mnt/data/split-vpn`.
+	* If using UnifiOS 1.x, this script will be installed to `/mnt/data/split-vpn`.
-	* For the UDR, the script will be installed to `/data/split-vpn`.
+	* If using UnifiOS 2.x/3.x, this script will be installed to `/data/split-vpn`.
 	* The installation will also link the script directory to `/etc/split-vpn`, which will be used for configuration below.

 3. Follow the instructions below to set-up the script.